maiahirsch/maiahirsch.github.io/docs/lab1.md

 ## Prelab

+I checked the versions of Python and pip I had on my computer and created a new virtual environment.
+After installing the required packages, I quickly glanced over the required packages which facilitated the rest of the lab.

 ## Lab Tasks

 ### Task 1:Echo

-The <mark>ECHO</mark> command was used to verify that the communication between the computer and the board was functioning correctly.
+The ECHO command was used to verify that the communication between the computer and the board was functioning correctly.
 This command instructs the board to return the same string that it receives from the computer.
-To test this, I sent the string <mark>“HiHello”</mark> to the board.
-The board responded with the augmented message <mark>“Robot says → HiHello :)”</mark>, which I observed in my notebook, confirming that the string was correctly received and processed by the board.
+To test this, I sent the string “HiHello” to the board.
+The board responded with the augmented message “Robot says → HiHello :)”, which I observed in my notebook, confirming that the string was correctly received and processed by the board.
 The returned string was also successfully received by the computer, verifying bidirectional communication.

 ![Lab 1B Task 1](assets/lab1btask1.png)